tus/tus-resumable-upload-protocol/protocol.md

 unknown length at the beginning of the upload.

-If the file creation extension is used to initiate a new upload the `Entity-Length` header MUST be set to `streaming`.
+If the file creation extension is used to initiate a new upload the `Entity-Length` header MUST be set to the string `streaming`.
 Once the total size of the entire upload is known it MUST be included as the `Entity-Length` header's value in the next `PATCH` request.
 Once the entity's length has been set it MUST NOT be changed.